You Have To See Camila Cabello's New Short Bob

-Camila Cabello's long, beachy curls and piece-y curtain bangs have become her signature look since perming her naturally-straight hair.
+Camila Cabello's long, beachy curls and a piece-y curtain fringe have become her signature look since perming her naturally-straight hair.
 But for 2020, the "Havana" singer-songwriter appears to be switching it up with a chic new blunt bob.

 Of course, we can't confirm that the new 'do — seen in Cabello's latest IG selfie — is a permanent cut, especially since we know she loves sporting wigs in her music videos.
 But what we can say is that if it is real, the cheekbone-grazing bob (accented with a pearl barrette) could be her new trademark look.